 Succession planning refers to the process in which employees are recruited and developed with the aim of filling a key role within an organization.
-It increases the availability of experienced and competent employees who are prepared to replace old leaders as they leave, retire or die.
+It increases the availability of experienced and competent employees who are prepared to replace old leaders as they leave, retire, or die.
 The preparation for the employee to take over leadership involves a transfer to a specific department or job and on-the-job-shadowing to give the employee an opportunity to learn and observe the role being carried out.

 Succession planning ensures that there is no leadership vacuum after the retirement or exit of a senior officer in the organization.
-In the case of family business, it ensures that the business continues to run even after the exit or death of important persons in the business.
+In the case of a family business, it ensures that the business continues to run even after the exit or death of important persons in the business.

 The process starts by looking at the exiting leader’s skills and finding potential replacements from within or outside the organization.
 If there is a perfect fit internally, the employees then undergo training so that they can oversee the roles performed by the leader.
 In most cases, they work closely with the person as a way of learning how to carry out the various functions with ease.
 In large companies, succession planning is an ongoing event in anticipation of changes in leadership.

 Processes and Practices

 Elliot Jaques, a Canadian psychoanalyst and organizational psychologist, suggested that the assessments should be narrowed to only focus on critical differentiators of future performance.
 According to researchers, the most effective practices for evaluations are those that involve multiple raters and methods.
-Performance calibration meeting involving more senior leaders provide an opportunity to discuss succession at greater levels of depth.
-These meetings provide an avenue for top business leaders to discuss talent information and reach agreement on performance appraisal ratings.
+Performance calibration meetings involving more senior leaders provide an opportunity to discuss succession at greater levels of depth.
+The meetings provide an avenue for top business leaders to discuss talent information and reach agreement on performance appraisal ratings.

 In cross-training, the employee’s role is to keep the company’s mission on track until a suitable replacement is found.
-Cross-training is not as effective as succession planning since the latter involves getting a fully trained employee take over the role of the former occupant of the position.
-Also, an effective succession planning strategy will help boost the employees’ self-esteem and self-respect.
+Cross-training is not as effective as succession planning since the latter involves getting a fully trained employee to take over the role of the former occupant of the position.
+Also, an effective succession planning strategy will help boost employees’ self-esteem and self-respect.